 Sedentary lifestyles and busy schedules have indeed affected our health and the way we (are supposed to) function.
 Suppression of urges being one, is not going to make anything better.
 In fact, it further deteriorates our health.

-Due to modern day sedentary work culture and busy schedules, some of these urges are simply ignored.
-According to Ayurveda, suppressing natural urges subtly aggravates Dosha particularly Vata Dosha, which in turn is the initiator of many different disease pathologies.
-If the natural urges are ignored for a long time they can cause serious debilitating and even fatal diseases.
+According to Ayurveda, suppressing natural urges subtly aggravates Doshas, particularly Vata Dosha.
+Vata is the initiator of many diseases.
+If the natural urges are ignored for a long time, they can cause serious health issues and fatal diseases.